smanolloff/vcmi/docs/setup_ubuntu.md

 There are two workarounds to this issue:

-1. Compile VCMI with `-D ENABLE_LIBTORCH=1` *after* installing the CPU-only cxx11 ABI torch package (see `requirements.txt` in vcmi-gym).
-Recommended if you want to use VCMI for playing against pre-trained AI models, OR for training new AI models on CPU only.
 1. Compile VCMI with `-D ENABLE_LIBTORCH=0`.
 Recommended if you want to train new AI models on CPU or GPU.
 VCMI itself will not be able to load pre-trained models.
+Requirements: you have installed the "default" Python torch package with `pip` (see `requirements.txt` in vcmi-gym).
+1. Compile VCMI with `-D ENABLE_LIBTORCH=1`.
+Recommended if you want to play VCMI against pre-trained AI models, OR if you want ot train new AI models on CPU only.
+Requirements: you have installed the CPU-only cxx11 ABI torch package with `pip` (see `requirements.txt` in vcmi-gym).

 ```bash
 $ cmake -S . -B rel -Wno-dev \